edlvj/iq/algorithms.md

 ### What is Levenshtein distance?
 Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.

+### What is Big O notation?
+Give an example.
+Big O notation is a mathematical way of representing the time complexity of an algorithm.
+It is typically used to compare the efficiency of different algorithms.
+For example, if we have two algorithms, one with a time complexity of O(n) and one with a time complexity of O(n^2), then the first algorithm is more efficient.

+### What are the main differences between a Heap and a Stack?
+Which one is faster?
+The main difference between a Heap and a Stack is that a Heap is typically used to store data that needs to be accessed quickly, while a Stack is used to store data that needs to be accessed in a specific order.
+Heaps are typically faster than Stacks.